 - Additionally, a deposit of € 250-300 in cash (typically asked for new accounts)

-After Obtaining the necessary documents above, the next step is to choose the bank that best fits you.
-We recommend you to take a look at the list of banks below for details and associated fees.
+After obtaining the necessary documents above, the next step is to choose the bank that best fits you.
+We recommend you take a look at the list of banks below for details and associated fees.

 Once you decide on the bank, the next step is to choose the type of account you will open.
 Below, you can find a list of your account options.
 You can also have one of the online accounts, which recently gained more popularity.
 Digital bank and online accounts typically serve those staying in Portugal partially, expats, frequent travelers, or digital nomads.
 Remember that you can open a Portuguese bank account even as a non-resident.

 What Can You Do With a Bank Account in Portugal?